urilivshits/pageinference/assets-chrome-store/store_description.md

 2. Navigate to any website
 3. Click the extension icon and ask questions
 4. Get intelligent responses with full page context
-5. Enjoy the delightful falling stars animation (non-negotiable feature)
+5. Enjoy the delightful falling stars animation on first install, then control it in settings

 No more explaining what page you're on or copying content manually.
 Just click and chat with an AI that actually knows what you're reading.